Geeker1/ecor-task/README.md

 Run `docker compose up publisher consumer` to start the publisher and consumer services.

+__NOTE__: There is an initial 6s delay on `publisher` and `consumer` services.
+This is to ensure `rabbitmq` service starts properly before we attempt connection.

 Monitor logs for each service to ensure messages are being sent and received using right queue according to `SLEEP_DURATION`.

 If you want to monitor changes in different terminals, you could run